Spenc3rB/VPTP/software/software.md

 sudo apt-get update
 ```

 ### Step 2: Install the drivers for the Elecrow 5" HDMI Touchscreen Display

+> Note: The Elecrow 5" TFT LCD is a pain to get working and the touchscreen is not very accurate.
+I would recommend using their 5" capacitive touchscreen instead.
+The inscructions below will be updated to reflect the capacitive touchscreen once I have one to test with.

 ```bash
 echo "hdmi_force_hotplug=1